Alicja-Malinowska/Cat-ch3_game/README.md

 * Lose - if the user did not manage to remove the whole pink background and ran out of move, it is a lose, and the game is over.
 * Game over - regardless the reason the game is over, when it is, initially the game board will fade and a short message will appear together with "Wait fo it..." message.
 After that, a gif or an image will be loaded with a message about the game result and "Wanna play again?" message.
 The interim screen is needed to tell the user that something is going to happen and they should wait, otherwise they might miss it.
 The delay is caused by fetching the resource from an API and drawing it using an external library, so not much can be done to accelerate the process.
 * Game over messages - the messages inform the user of the outcome of the game:
-    - win - interim screen: "YAY!"; final screen: "You win!"
+    - win - interim screen: "YAY!"; final screen: "You win!"; gif/image tag: "cute"
-    - lose - interim screen: "OH NO!"; final screen: "You lost!"
+    - lose - interim screen: "OH NO!"; final screen: "You lost!"; gif/image tag: "fail"
-    - no more valid moves - interim screen: "UPS..."; final screen: "No more possible valid moves"
+    - no more valid moves - interim screen: "UPS..."; final screen: "No more possible valid moves"; gif/image tag: "fail"

 ### Features Left to Implement

 * Levels - create more levels to keep the player engaged
+* Possible moves information:
+    - a counter that informs how many possible moves are there to make at any given time
+    - a 'hint' button that when clicked, would show one possible move to make
 * Options :
     - difficulty levels - implement different difficulty levels with less moves, more types of tiles, different grid etc.
     - different modes - e.g. instead of number of moves, there is time frame in which the game has to be finished, or a certain amount of points should be achieved